-Fruit Plate (50317)

-(Open to youth in Vegetable Gardening A, Vegetable Gardening B, Vegetable Gardening C, and Vegetable Gardening D)
+Fruit Plates (50317): (Open to youth in Vegetable Gardening A, B, C, and D)

-- 1. Exhibit must include 2 single fruit plates.
-(Exhibitor will furnish the disposable plates.) - 2.
+- 1. Exhibitmust include 2 single fruit plates.
+(Exhibitor will furnish the disposable plates.) - Exhibitors must provide the name and variety of all vegetables/fruits used.
 Number of fruits on plates must conform to plate list below. - 3.
 Only one variety on each plate. - 4.
-An exhibitor cannot show two plates of the same type fruit. (i.e.: Cannot exhibit Gala & Jonathan Apples, Mazzard & Gisela Cherries, etc.)
+An exhibitor cannot show two plates of the same type of fruit. (i.e.: Cannot exhibit Gala & Jonathan Apples, Mazzard & Gisela Cherries, etc.)